Codealike/Codealike-Eclipse/README.md

 Click "Run" to test the plugin

+## Generating plugin package

+Go to File -> Export

+Select "Plug-in Development" -> "Deployable plug-ins and fragments"

+Select an output folder and click Finish.
+If necessary do a Jar signing.

 ## Plugin usage

 In the first Eclipse is executed, the Codealike token will be asked.
 The token can be retrieved in https://codealike.com